5 Easy Low-Histamine Snacks

 You’ll need something to drink with your chia pudding and zucchini chips and rooibos tea fits the bill.
 Rooibos tea is an herbal tea made from the leaves of the rooibos plant.
 The name rooibos means “red bush” in Afrikaans.
 It is also known as red tea or red bush tea.

-Rooibos tea is naturally caffeine-free, low in tannins and rich in antioxidants, making it a healthy choice if you have histamine intolerance.
-Rooibos contains two key flavonoids called aspalathin and notofagin that are strong antioxidants with anti-inflammatory activity too.
+Rooibos tea is naturally caffeine-free, low in tannins, and rich in antioxidants, making it a healthy choice if you have histamine intolerance.
+Rooibos contains two key flavonoids called aspalathin and notofagin which are strong antioxidants with anti-inflammatory activity too.
 (9)

 Although not extensively studied yet, some experts believe the flavonoid in rooibos tea could be an effective treatment for allergies.
 (10) It also contains quercetin, a bioflavonoid that prevents the release of histamine from mast cells.
 So, it’s possible that rooibos tea has unique benefits for allergy sufferers and those with histamine intolerance.